mysociety/fixmystreet/install/index.md

 * The admin site should be protected using HTTP AUTH.
 * [Customise your install using Templates, CSS and a Cobrand module](/customising/).
 * Add contact details for authorities and categories using the admin interface.
-* Add an installation of MapIt if required, and add the required authority data to it.

-### Administrative area mapping

-FixMyStreet works by mapping points to administrative areas to which reports can be sent.
-It normally does this using a different mySociety service called MapIt.
-By default, in the absence of a MapIt installation, FixMyStreet will map any point to the same administrative area, to allow for ease of set up and testing.

-If you are in the UK then you can use mySociety's UK MapIt:
-<http://mapit.mysociety.org> although please check with us if you are
-expecting to generate a lot of requests or are using it commercially.
-We also have a global MapIt at <http://global.mapit.mysociety.org> that may be suitable for you.
-If you have some other boundary data, you can set up your own MapIt server to serve it out; for more details on how to install MapIt see the mapit repository at <https://github.com/mysociety/mapit>

 ### Tile server